 Galapagos holidays with a difference

-Operations Manager, Liz Noakes, travelled to South America last month to experience our Gentle Walking Ecuador & Land Based Galapagos holiday.
+Operations Manager, Liz Noakes, travelled to South America last month to experience our Gentle Walking Ecuador & Galapagos Safari holiday.
 Here she reflects on her time on the Galapagos and the perspective gained exploring these unique islands on foot rather than by cruise boat.

 Walking on the Galapagos